ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ### Processing Options

-There are several options offered with the InSAR products.
-Currently, these are (1) the number of looks to take, (2) inclusion of look vectors, (3) inclusion of the line of sight displacement file, and (4) inclusion of the incidence angle map.
+There are several options users can set when ordering InSAR On Demand products.
+Currently, users can choose the number of looks to take (which drives the resolution and pixel spacing of the products), whether to apply a water mask, and which optional products to include in the output package.
+The options are described below:

 1. The **number of looks** drives the resolution and pixel spacing of the output products.
 Selecting 10x2 looks will yield larger products with 80 m resolution and pixel spacing of 40 m.
 Selecting 20x4 looks reduces the resolution to 160 m and reduces the size of the products (roughly 1/4 the size of 10x2 look products), with a pixel spacing of 80 m.
 The default is 20x4 looks.